Increasing the distance of topological codes with time vortex defects: Introduction

 In this work we suggest introducing ``time vortex'' defects as a means of enhancing a static or Floquet topological code's properties.
 These defects are topological in nature and involve a temporal lag in the measurement sequence, which varies spatially and winds around the defect core by an integer multiple of the period.
 We find that this spatial-temporal modification alters the paths through which undetectable errors can form.
 By shearing the space-time lattice of detector cells, time vortex defects can enhance protection from logical errors by forcing undetectable error paths to become longer in the deformed topology.
 This construction is inspired by Ref. \cite{kishony2024topologicalexcitationstimevortices}, in which a time vortex defect is introduced in a unitary Floquet setting.

 Our construction is most easily understood by considering the simple repetition code defined by the Pauli stabilizers $Z_iZ_{i+1}$ with $N$ qubits $i\in\{1,\dots,N\}$ and periodic boundary conditions.
-Fig.~\ref{fig: matching graph cartoon}(a) illustrates the periodic circuit used to measure the syndromes of this code and the corresponding matching graph (the relationship between errors and detectors in space-time).
+Fig.~\ref{fig: matching graph cartoon}(a) illustrates the periodic circuit used to measure the syndromes of this code using native two-body Pauli $ZZ$ measurements and the corresponding matching graph (the relationship between errors and detectors in space-time), assuming a phenomenological noise model including measurement errors and single qubit errors between each complete round of measurements (dashed orange lines in Fig.~\ref{fig: matching graph cartoon}).
 The path along the red edges in the matching graph in Fig.~\ref{fig: matching graph cartoon}(a) is a minimal weight undetectable error.
 The insertion of a single time vortex is drawn in Fig.~\ref{fig: matching graph cartoon}(b).
 The same path on the matching graph in this case is no longer a cycle, i.e. it becomes a detectable error.
 The minimal weight of an undetectable error, or the code distance, has increased by $1$.

+We note that in this example, the increase in the code distance due to the introduction of a time vortex depends on the particular noise model used: if single qubit errors were allowed between any two measurements (rather than between complete measurement rounds), the time vortex would not increase the distance.
+In Appendix \ref{app: rep code with ancillas} we show that the time vortex increases the distance in a more realistic setting, without the use of native two-body Pauli measurements, using auxiliary qubits to measure the syndromes of this code.

 Within the Floquet color code framework, we optimize the way in which we embed the code on the torus and the number of time vortices introduced through each hole.
 By introducing a number of vortices proportional to the linear size of the system through the holes of the torus, the code distance increases compared to the optimal distance achievable with no vortices.
 Specifically, for a realistic circuit-level noise model, the distance in the vortexed Floquet color code becomes approximately 1.46 times the distance in the vortex-free configuration in the limit of a large number of qubits.
 This leads to a stronger suppression of the error rate with system size.
 Using Monte Carlo simulations, we demonstrate the enhanced performance of the vortexed Floquet color code, positioning it as a strong contender among state-of-the-art quantum error correction techniques.